 liars apparently are 'wired differently' [bugmenot login]

 People who habitually lie and cheat — pathological liars — appear to have much more white matter, which speeds communication between neurons, in the prefrontal cortex than normal people, the researchers found.
-They also have fewer actual neurons.
+They also have fewer actual neurons.i imagine some lawyer will try to use this as a novel defense in criminal case.

 [snip]